 A Key Performance Indicator (KPI) is the measure of performance of an activity that is critical to the success of an organisation.
-The construction industry KPIs are published each year by Constructing Excellence using performance data collected from across the UK construction sector by Glenigan with support from the Department for Business, Innovation and Skills.
+SmartSite KPIs has been developed in collaboration with Constructing Excellence.

 The use of the above KPIs is not mandatory for entries.
 Many clients set their own KPIs for use in their frameworks or adopt those from a relevant body, and these are equally acceptable.
 What we would ask you to remember is that we seek objective benchmarking of your performance compared to your peers to evidence best or better practice.

 Health and Safety for example.
-You may have your own records of RIDDOR incidents and accidents to quote to us, but we would appreciate them more if they were turned into measurements like Accident Frequency Rate and Accident Incidence Rate (information on the HSE web site, e.g.http://www.hse.gov.uk/statistics/adhoc-analysis/injury-frequency-rates.pdf)
+You may have your own records of RIDDOR incidents and accidents to quote to us, but we would appreciate them more if they were turned into measurements like Accident Frequency Rate and Accident Incidence Rate (information on the HSE web site).

 The capacity to influence people, by means of personal attributes and/or behaviours, to achieve a common goal and vision.
 The charismatic approach from the front by a person or organisation that gets the group they lead to perform better, go the extra mile and deliver exemplary results.